tdkotecha/CalculiX-Workflow/Crankshaft/Readme.md

 Pressure Definition
 Pressure of 1000 N is applied and results are checked.

-The pressure is given 1000 N because when the piston retracts it excerts pressure on the Rod journel portion of the crankshaft, at that time the pressure is in betwwen 800N to 1800N, since i am not doing a exact dynamic analysis i have given a pressure of 1000N.
+The pressure is given 1000 N because when the piston retracts it excerts pressure on the Rod journel portion of the crankshaft, at that time the pressure is in betwwen 800N to 1800N, since i am not doing a exact analysis, therefore i have given a pressure of 1000N.
 The results are then checked.

 * Stress Photo